 Norton Mobile Security has seen virtually no changes to the user interface since I last reviewed the app in mid-2017, and that's not a complaint.
 The Material Design rebuild the app went through a few years ago still feels modern and intuitive.

 While its pricing may make it a difficult sell, the consistency and reliability of Norton Mobile Security should nevertheless keep it on your shortlist.
-Every feature simply works (except those Google no longer allows), and Norton's malware detection has been unwaveringly perfect for years.
+Every feature simply works, and Norton's malware detection has been unwaveringly perfect for years.

 Bitdefender Mobile Security holds a similar regard from me among the best Android antivirus apps, and costs half the price of Norton after the first year.
 Each of these apps has a couple of unique pieces, so take a look at them to determine which is the better fit for you.
 But between the two, there's no wrong answer.